ch36248/GetData_Proj/CodeBook.md

 * tBodyAccJerk-mean()-Z
   * mean of time domain signal of BodyAccJerk feature for Z axis
 * tBodyGyro-mean()-X
-  * mean of time domain signal of BodyAccJerk feature for X axis
+  * mean of time domain signal of BodyGyro feature for X axis
 * tBodyGyro-mean()-Y
-  * mean of time domain signal of BodyAccJerk feature for Y axis
+  * mean of time domain signal of BodyGyro feature for Y axis
 * tBodyGyro-mean()-Z
-  * mean of time domain signal of BodyAccJerk feature for Z axis
+  * mean of time domain signal of BodyGyro feature for Z axis
 * tBodyGyroJerk-mean()-X
-  * mean of time domain signal of BodyAccJerk feature for X axis
+  * mean of time domain signal of BodyGyroJerk feature for X axis
 * tBodyGyroJerk-mean()-Y
-  * mean of time domain signal of BodyAccJerk feature for Y axis
+  * mean of time domain signal of BodyGyroJerk feature for Y axis
 * tBodyGyroJerk-mean()-Z
-  * mean of time domain signal of BodyAccJerk feature for Z axis
+  * mean of time domain signal of BodyGyroJerk feature for Z axis
 * tBodyAccMag-mean()
   * mean of time domain signal of BodyAccMag feature
 * tGravityAccMag-mean()